HL7/US-Core/input/pagecontent/vitals-write.md

 ### Configuration
 Servers SHALL document support for writing Observation resources in their Capability Statements by including a `CapabilityStatement.rest.resource[type=Observation].interaction` with a `code` of `create`.
-Servers that support the ability to update Observation resources SHALL also also include an `interaction` with a `code` of `update`.
+Servers that support the ability to update Observation resources SHALL also include an `interaction` with a `code` of `update`.

 ### SMART Scopes